 We are able to accommodate most guests with special needs.
 If you have specific concerns, please let us know.
 Our friendly staff will be glad to help you find a suitable trip.

 A Paddle Raft is generally the most popular choice but requires guest participation, is more strenuous, and allows you to work along with the guide.
 Oar and paddle-assist rafts are designed with your comfort in mind.
 On an Oar Raft, our experienced guides will maneuver your raft while you simply hold on and enjoy the scenic splendor of Colorado.
 The Paddle-Assist Raft gives you the choice of hanging on or paddling.
 A paddle-assist raft is an option for those with less experience who may want to participate but be assisted in the maneuvering of the raft.

 We raft rain or shine!
-With our FREE use of wetsuits, splash jackets, and river shoes, we do our best to keep you warm on the river so that you can "Experience the Thrill Without the Chill!"
-If conditions arise that prompts us to cancel your trip, you will be asked to reschedule for a different time or receive a full refund.
+With our FREE use of wetsuits, splash jackets, and river shoes, we do our best to keep you warm on the river so that you can “Experience the Thrill Without the Chill!”
+In the unlikely event conditions arise that make it necessary for us to cancel your trip, you will be given the option to reschedule for a different time or receive a full refund.